 When the status changes to “refund approved,” the IRS is preparing to send the refund, either as a direct deposit to your bank account or directly to you by check in the mail to the address on your tax return.

 A death is oftentimes a time of sadness.
-But that sadness can be compounded with confusion for surviving family members who are responsible for taking care of final arrangments.
+But that sadness can be compounded with confusion for surviving family members who are responsible for taking care of final arrangements.
 One of these arrangements that many are unfamiliar with is filing a final federal tax return for a deceased person.
 If you are responsible for the estate of someone who has died, here are some things you should know.

 Filing a final tax return